cjhdev/chirp_stack_api/readme.md

 `require 'chirp_stack_api'`

-The grpc types will be in the `ChirpStacKAPI` namespace with the chirpstack groups in uppercase.
+The grpc types will be in the `ChirpStackAPI` namespace with the chirpstack groups in uppercase.

 e.g.